markd315/GitTutorial/README.md

 #### Synchonize revert and push
-First, syncronize the remote and local branches with
+First, synchronize the remote and local branches with

 $ git checkout <branch> (if necessary)
 $ git pull